The explorer's job is to come back with coordinates.

 Neural EXploration Unified System — multi-INT lunar intelligence platform

 NEXUS is the ground-side intelligence layer that turns raw lunar sensor data into actionable information.
-Operating at IL-5/IL-6 classification, NEXUS fuses multi-source inputs — SAR, EO, hyperspectral, PNT — and delivers fused products to NASA, USSF, the IC community, and qualified commercial operators in real time.
+Operating at IL-5/IL-6 classification, NEXUS fuses multi-source inputs — SAR, EO, hyperspectral, PNT — and delivers fused products to civil, defense, intelligence, and qualified commercial customers in real time.

 The platform is built for defense integration from first principles.
-Outputs are delivered in NITF 2.1, GeoTIFF, SICD, and via direct API — compatible with existing IC and USSF exploitation infrastructure without translation layers.
+Outputs are delivered in NITF 2.1, GeoTIFF, SICD, and via direct API — compatible with the exploitation infrastructure customers already use.

-Whether you represent a government program office, a commercial mission operator, or an institutional investor — the infrastructure layer is being built now.
-This is the conversation to have before the window closes.
+Whether you represent a government program office, a commercial mission operator, a research institution, or an institutional investor — the infrastructure layer is being built now.
+The window to participate in shaping it is open.
+This is the conversation to have before it closes.